ariel-frischer/RA.Aid-swe-bench/README.md

 - Reusing installed dependencies
 - Sharing virtual environments across attempts

+## Winner File Selection

+For each task, the system makes up to 3 attempts to solve the problem.
+Each prediction file includes an `is_winner` boolean field that indicates whether it's currently considered the best solution.
+The winner is selected based on these criteria:

+1. The attempt that modifies the most files wins (higher `num_edited_files`)
+2. If multiple attempts modify the same number of files, the one with the longer patch wins (longer `model_patch`)
+3. Earlier attempts are replaced as winners if later attempts score better on these criteria

+The `is_winner` field is automatically updated in all related prediction files when a new winner is selected.
+When evaluating results, you can filter for files with `is_winner=true` to get the best prediction for each task.

+Note: As mentioned in Problems/Improvements below, this selection criteria may not be optimal - using the number of passing tests would be a better metric.

 ## Problems/Improvements
 * RA.Aid does get stuck often, multiple different errors.
   * Tool Error: Error executing code: invalid syntax (, line 4)